 As described above, the regulation of the natural gas distribution sector is the responsibility of the state governments.
-CEG and Rio are regulated by a statutorily independent body known as the Public Services Agency (“ASEP”) that was created in 1997 to implement state and federal laws relating to various public services including gas, public transportation and water.
+CEG and CEG-Rio are regulated by a statutorily independent body known as the Public Services Agency (“ASEP”), created in 1997 to implement state and federal laws relating to various public services including gas, public transportation and water.
 Among other functions, ASEP is responsible for enforcing the provisions of the concession contract and for setting tariffs in accordance with those provisions.
-ASEP was restructured in 1999 upon the appointment of the current governor and, in an effort to promote transparent rule-making and technical competency, Inter-American Development Bank funds are currently being used to train ASEP directors and inspectors.
-In addition to regulation by ASEP, Rio has significant interaction with the State Secretary for Infrastructure, Energy and Naval Construction.
+ASEP was restructured in 1999 upon the appointment of the current governor of CEG-Rio de Janeiro and, in an effort to promote transparent rule-making and technical competency, Inter-American Development Bank funds are currently being used to train ASEP directors and inspectors.
+In addition to regulation by ASEP, CEG-Rio has significant interaction with the federal State Secretary for Infrastructure, Energy and Naval Construction.

 Concession Agreements

-In practice, the vast majority of CEG/Rio’s activities are governed by concession agreements.
-Both companies have 30-year concession agreements, which were granted in 1997 and include provisions for closed-access distribution rights for ten years.
+In practice, the vast majority of CEG/CEG-Rio’s activities are governed by concession agreements.
+Each has a 30-year concession agreement, which was granted in 1997 and include provisions for closed-access distribution rights for [ten] years.

-Principal provisions of CEG/Rio’s concession contracts include:
+Principal provisions of CEG/CEG-Rio’s concession contracts include:

-30-year term, closed-access, exclusive franchises; no by-pass without the concessionaires’ consent;
+30-year term, [closed-access distribution rights], exclusive franchises; no by-pass without the concessionaires’ consent;

-the CEG concession requires the conversion of over 450,000 residential consumers from manufactured gas to natural gas and the rehabilitation of 1,000 km of manufactured gas distribution network into a steel natural gas network; the conversion of customers must be complete by the end of 2004 and 25% complete by the end of 2001; to date, CEG has converted over 39,000 customers, however, the conversion program has been suspended pending resolution of an ASEP review described below under “Special Considerations”;
+the CEG concession requires the conversion of over 450,000 residential consumers from manufactured gas to natural gas and the rehabilitation of 1,000 km of manufactured gas distribution network into a steel natural gas network; the conversion of customers must be complete by the end of 2004 and 25% complete by the end of 2001; to date, CEG has converted over 39,000 customers, however, the conversion program has been suspended pending resolution of an ASEP review described below under “Special Considerations”; [Is there a similar CEG-Rio concession?]

 investments must be in furtherance of significant public interest and provide adequate returns to the concessionaire;